 Chamois is a tiny city located in the state of Missouri.
 With a population of 381 people and just one neighborhood, Chamois is the 449th largest community in Missouri.

-Chamois is a blue-collar town, with 40.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Chamois is generally considered to be a blue-collar town.
+40.31% of the Chamois workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chamois is a city of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Chamois who work in office and administrative support (9.30%), teaching (6.98%), and management occupations (6.98%).

 Also of interest is that Chamois has more people living here who work in computers and math than 95% of the places in the US.